How to Engrave a Cutting Board

 How to Engrave Cutting Boards

 You’ve probably seen custom cutting boards all over Etsy.
-They make an excellent wedding gift or anniversary gift, in particular.
-(I’ve given a few myself as personalized gifts over the years.)
+They make excellent wedding or anniversary gifts, in particular.
+(I’ve given a few as personalized gifts over the years.)
 This time, I wanted to learn how to make my own.
 If I can do it, you can too!

-This tutorial covers the steps to engrave a wood cutting board using the xTool M1 laser machine.
-You can learn more about it in my complete xTool M1 review.
+This tutorial covers the steps to engrave a wood cutting board using the xTool M1 or M1 Ultra laser machine.
+You can learn more about these machines in my complete xTool M1 review or M1 Ultra review.

 Beech cutting board and material settings card for the xTool M1 laser cutting machine.